-Savaria has seven active subsidiaries as indicated in the chart below.
+Savaria has eight active subsidiaries as indicated in the chart below.
 Savaria owns, directly and indirectly, 100% of the issued and outstanding shares of these subsidiaries.

-1. Savaria Concord Lifts Inc. ("Savaria Concord") was incorporated pursuant to the laws of the Province of Ontario.
+- 1. Savaria Concord Lifts Inc. ("Savaria Concord") was incorporated pursuant to the laws of the Province of Ontario.
 Located in Brampton (Ontario), it carries out the design, manufacturing and marketing of the Corporation's accessibility equipment and elevators.
-It also installs accessibility equipment and elevators manufactured by Savaria Concord in the Montreal area (Quebec).

-2. Savaria (Huizhou) Mechanical Equipment Manufacturing Co., Ltd. ("Savaria Huizhou") was incorporated pursuant to the laws of the Province of Guangdong, China.
-Located in Huizhou, it manufactures parts and assembles accessibility equipment and elevator components as well as finished products for the benefit of the Corporation and its subsidiaries and also for external sales.

-3. Savaria Lifts Ltd ("Savaria Lifts") was incorporated pursuant to the laws of the Province of Alberta.
-Located in Calgary, Alberta, it installs accessibility equipment and elevators manufactured by Savaria Concord, in the province of Alberta.

-4. Savaria Sales, Installation and Service Inc. ("Savaria SIS") was incorporated pursuant to the laws of the Province of Ontario under the name Concord Elevator (London) Ltd. Located in London, Ontario, it installs, in the Province of Ontario, equipment that is manufactured by Savaria Concord.
-It also manufactures elevator components for the Canadian and US markets.

-5. Van-Action (2005) Inc. ("Van-Action") was incorporated pursuant to the laws of the Province of Quebec.
+It also installs accessibility equipment and elevators in the Montreal (Quebec) area. - 2.
+Savaria (Huizhou) Mechanical Equipment Manufacturing Co., Ltd. ("Savaria Huizhou") was incorporated pursuant to the laws of the Province of Guangdong, China.
+Located in Huizhou, it manufactures parts and assembles accessibility equipment and elevator components as well as finished products for the benefit of the Corporation and its subsidiaries and also for external sales. - 3.
+Savaria Lifts Ltd ("Savaria Lifts") was incorporated pursuant to the laws of the Province of Alberta.
+Located in Calgary, Alberta, it installs accessibility equipment and elevators manufactured by Savaria Concord, in the province of Alberta. - 4.
+Savaria Sales, Installation and Service Inc. ("Savaria SIS") was incorporated pursuant to the laws of the Province of Ontario under the name Concord Elevator (London) Ltd. Located in London (Ontario), it installs, in the Province of Ontario, equipment that is manufactured by Savaria Concord.
+It also manufactures elevator components for the Canadian and US markets. - 5.
+Van-Action (2005) Inc. ("Van-Action") was incorporated pursuant to the laws of the Province of Quebec.
 Located in Montreal (Quebec), it converts and adapts vehicles for the physically challenged and distributes its products mostly in Canada and also in Europe.

-6. Freedom Motors Inc. ("Freedom") was incorporated pursuant to the laws of the Province of Ontario.
-Located in Brampton (Ontario), it converts vehicles for the physically challenged and distributes its products mostly in Canada.

-7. Savaria USA Inc. ("Savaria USA") was incorporated pursuant to the laws of the State of Vermont, under the name Weber Accessibility Systems Inc. Located in Burlington (Vermont), it distributes accessibility equipment manufactured by Savaria Concord throughout the United States.
+- 6. Freedom Motors Inc. ("Freedom") was incorporated pursuant to the laws of the Province of Ontario.
+Located in Brampton (Ontario), it converts vehicles for the physically challenged and distributes its products mostly in Canada. - 7.
+Savaria USA Inc. ("Savaria USA") was incorporated pursuant to the laws of the State of Vermont under the name Weber Accessibility Systems Inc. Located in Burlington (Vermont), it distributes accessibility equipment manufactured by Savaria Concord throughout the United States. - 8.
+Savaria Home Access Inc. " Savaria Home Access " was incorporated pursuant to the laws of the province of Ontario.
+Located in Brampton (Ontario), it operates a network of franchisees and a corporate store which sell new and recycled accessibility equipment.